asshikhon/b9-assignment-9/README.md

 **6**. **Social Media Integration:** Stay connected and updated on the latest news and listings through seamless integration with popular social media platforms.

+**7**.  **Responsive Design:** Our website is optimized for desktop, tablet, and mobile devices, ensuring a seamless browsing experience across all platforms.

+**8**. **User Authentication:** Implement user authentication to allow users to create accounts, log in, and save their favorite properties or preferences.

+**9**. **Property Details:** Provide detailed information for each property listing, including images, descriptions, amenities, floor plans, and virtual tours where applicable.

+**10**. **Contact Form:** Include a contact form or contact information for users to reach out to your team with inquiries, questions, or feedback.

 ##  Npm Package Name List =